chespin527/Data-Center-SLA-Analytics/README.md

 - Humidity is perfectly stable in Areas A and D (100%) but variable in others
 - Liquid cooling ranges from 100% (Area B) to 89.3% (Area C).

+## Root Cause Analysis Perspective
+Key insights were further analyzed using a root cause analysis (RCA) approach to identify potential drivers of instability.

+For example, lower power stability compared to thermal systems suggests possible causes such as:
+- Load variability across time
+- Inefficient power distribution
+- Data quality inconsistencies in telemetry

+These findings highlight opportunities for improving data validation processes and optimizing energy performance strategies.

 ## Tools & Technologies
 - **Power BI** → Data visualization and dashboard development
 - **Power Query (M)** → Data transformation and ETL